-The latest example of this madness is last week's early morning DEA raid on a medical marijuana club in Santa Cruz, Calif., that caters to terminally ill patients.
-Although the hospice-style operation has been lauded by local law enforcement officials for its caring and ethical approach, federal agents stormed the place with guns drawn and chainsaws whirring -- leveling its pot garden, handcuffing ailing patients (including a paraplegic), and carting off its founder and director, Valerie Corral, a woman who has been called the Florence Nightingale of the medical marijuana movement.
+The latest example of this madness is the recent early morning DEA raid on a medical marijuana club in Santa Cruz, Calif., that caters to terminally ill patients.
+Although the hospice-style operation has been lauded by local law enforcement officials for its caring and ethical approach, federal agents stormed the place with guns drawn and chainsaws whirring, leveled its pot garden, handcuffed ailing patients (including a paraplegic), and carted off its founder and director, Valerie Corral, a woman who has been called the Florence Nightingale of the medical marijuana movement.

 Surely there has got to be a better use of our limited law enforcement resources than busting grievously ill cancer and AIDS patients searching for relief from their suffering.
 How about unearthing a terrorist cell or two?

 And the White House continues to bombard us with those offensive and expensiveTV spots implying that youthful drug users like Noelle Bush are the moral equivalent of Mohammed Atta.
 Maybe her Uncle George can get her an audition for the next round of taxpayer-funded ads.
 Show her pulling some crack out of her shoe while saying, "I helped blow up buildings."